Call Us

 • Using drugs or alcohol in an attempt to manage depression symptoms

-If you are using drugs or alcohol to dull or put a stop to some of your symptoms, it is so important for you to speak to a healthcare professional to seek a healthier way of managing your depression.
-Using drugs and alcohol is a risky and dangerous coping mechanism, which can impact your health and lead to long term addiction issues.
+If you're using drugs or alcohol to dull or put a stop to some of your symptoms, it's so important that you speak to a healthcare professional to seek a healthier way of managing your depression.
+Using drugs and alcohol is a risky and dangerous coping mechanism, which can impact your health and lead to long-term addiction issues.

 Changes to your psychomotor activity